 Overall, they were very positive.
 Many of my co-workers said they were excited for me when I told them I would be running my own business.
 A few even said they were kind of jealous of my courage to take the leap into self-employment.
 There was one co-worker in particular that I was worried about and she had a very positive reaction, which I was grateful for.

 When I told my dad I had quit my job, the first thing he said was “How are you going to pay for health insurance and save for retirement?”
 He was concerned that I hadn’t thought those things through – but I have and after we discussed my plans for those logistics he was very excited for me.
-My dad is the person I look to most in life for advice and he’s one of my best friends, so his reaction was very important to me.
+My dad is the person I look to most in life for advice, so his reaction was very important to me.

 My grandma has absolutely no knowledge of how things work with online businesses, which I’m sure is generational, so she expressed concern and worry.
 I tried not to let it get me down, but it did plant a small seed of doubt in my mind.
 But after talking to more people in my life, that feeling has mostly subsided.